-If the FTC finds an enterprise liable for violation of regulations governing monopoly, the FTC could impose a monetary fine of not more than NT\$100,000,000 each time.
-If the FTC finds such violation serious, it may further impose a monetary fine exceeding the NT\$100,000,000 but up to 10% of the total sales of the enterprise in the preceding fiscal year.
-The responsible person of such enterprise may be sentenced to imprisonment of not more than three years.
+If the FTC finds an enterprise liable for violation of regulations governing monopoly, the FTC could impose a monetary fine of not more than NT\$100,000,000 each time and order such enterprise to cease such wrongdoing, rectify the conduct or take any necessary corrective action.
+If the FTC finds such violation serious, it may further impose a monetary fine exceeding NT\$100,000,000 but up to 10% of the total sales of the enterprise in the preceding fiscal year.
+Furthermore, the responsible person of such enterprise who engaged in such wrongdoing may be sentenced to imprisonment of not more than three years if the enterprise fails to follow FTC's order to cease the wrongdoing, rectify the conduct or take any necessary corrective action.